neosam/rusty-blog/README.md

 ## Pre-Alpha
 This software is basically just something I write to do some web development in Rust.
-Maybe this will never really be stable at all - there are plenty of weblog software out there anyway.
+Maybe this will never really be stable at all - there is plenty of weblog software out there anyway.

 ## What it does